Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Older mobile homes were built before HUD standardized manufactured housing safety codes.
 Without a HUD seal, many warranty providers and lenders treat these homes as high-risk.
 Challenges include:

-Much like the challenges outlined in our guide on home warranties for older homes, age introduces real risks around pre-existing conditions and outdated components that many insurers will flag.
+Much like the challenges outlined in our guide on home warranties for older homes, age introduces real risks around pre-existing conditions and outdated components that many providers will flag.

 Tips for Older Mobile Home Owners